joestubbs/coe379L-sp24/docs/unit02/linear_classification.rst

 2. Determine if there are any duplicate rows in the data set.
 If there are any duplicate rows, remove them.

+3. Determine if there are any null/missing values in the data set.

-3. Determine how many rows are spam and how many are not spam.
+4. Determine how many rows are spam and how many are not spam.

 **Exercise 3.** *Split and Fit*.